Driftstack DRIFTSTACK docs

 Hierarchy

-Server problem URITS classPython exceptionGo typeRetryable
+Server problem-type slugTS classPython exceptionGo typeRetryable

-/problems/auth/invalidAuthErrorAuthError*AuthError (ErrAuth)no
+unauthorizedAuthErrorAuthError*AuthError (ErrAuth)no

 transport (network / parse / timeout)TransportErrorTransportError*TransportErroryes